-Distance between markets, the existence of internal and external borders, extreme weather, and terrible transport infrastructure are all likely to impede the smooth flow of people, information, and goods between markets, leading to slowdowns in price transmission, and dispersion of the prices of the same commodities across different markets.
-Conflict, which is common in fragile states, can pose particularly significant impediments to flows between cities, either because the markets themselves are destroyed, because the market participants are killed or dislocated, or because warring factions create borders between markets that are difficult to cross (Hastings et al. 2022).
+Second, we look at how conflict affects market integration within and between countries.
+Distance, borders, weather, and transport infrastructure can all lead to a permanent or temporary slowdown in price transmission or an increase in price dispersion.
+However, conflict also lead to disruptions, which is associated with a decrease in market integration, and food insecurity.
+Conflict incidents, which are common in both Africa and Southeast Asia, can pose significant problems to flows of people, information and goods (particularly food) between cities.
+The markets themselves might be destroyed, the market participants might be killed or flee, and battle lines may make movement difficult (Hastings et al 2022).
+Conflicts initiated by civilians, such as protests and riots, are likely to have different impacts on market integration, and thus food insecurity, than those started by armed groups (the state, militias associated with elites, or armed rebel groups), such as battles, explosions, or attacks on civilians (ACLED).
+In Southeast Asia, for instance, farmers might initiate protests (which may or may not turn into riots) to pressure governments to buy their rice (as they have in Thailand and the Philippines), which could increase market integration, but could protest the government allowing rice imports (as they have in Indonesia and the Philippines), thus decreasing integration with foreign markets (ACLED).
+Certain conflict incidents are also likely to cause food insecurity more directly, particularly given that conflict may imcrease during harvest seasons (Ubilava et al, 2023): state forces or rebel groups might attack civilians for the purpose of seizing or destroying food supplies of their enemies or enemies’ supporters, or harassing (and thus disrupting) food supply chains between markets, as has happened repeatedly in Myanmar during the current civil war (ACLED).

-Second, we study the evidence of storage by examining within-crop-year patterns of price changes across different locations.
+Third, we study the evidence of storage by examining within-crop-year patterns of price changes across different locations.
 Storage theory would suggest a steady increase in prices of storable commodities, such as cereal grains, from the harvest month onward and into the lean season, leading to the next harvest season.
 Absence of such patterns would imply some deviation from the expectation.
 Empirical evidence points to such discrepancies (Cardell and Michelson, 2023).
 Conflict and political violence may play the role in this.
 If the harvest-time availability of storable crops, such as cereal grains, attracts perpetrators (Ubilava et al. 2023), then it may explain farmers’ incentives to sell their produce at the earliest convenience—which is immediately after harvest.
 But selling produce, as alluded above, can be associated with a risk of being raided—en route to the market, for example.
 So, we could expect heterogeneity in the patterns, conditional on the prevalence of paramilitary groups in the region, the strength of the state institutions, and the distance of the agricultural region from the nearest city—the likely market for selling the produce.
+This heterogeneity can show where there might be food shortages in a country’s territory, even if there is no food shortage overall.

 [I need to write up some more on this… DU]